4.3 Vortec Supercharger Kit

 Third on our list is when we start getting serious about upgrading performance with a camshaft upgrade.
 The 4.3 Vortec uses an overhead valve train (OHV) with a single in-block camshaft.
 There are different OEM camshafts depending on the specific year and vehicle model, but they are all pretty mild.
 GM/Chevy designed them not for performance but for better fuel economy and average horsepower and torque figures.

-This means there is a lot of room to grow in terms of 4.3 Vortec performance camshaft upgrades.
+This means there is a lot of room to grow in terms of performance camshaft upgrades.
 When upgrading a camshaft, there are three things you are looking at changing: The camshaft lift, duration, and lobe separation angle (LSA).
 Adding for more lift and duration means the valves open wider and for longer, allowing for more air to enter the combustion chamber.
 As for the LSA, usually, a larger LSA will provide more top-end horsepower at the expense of low-end torque and idle quality.

-4) 4.3 Vortec Superchargers and Turbochargers
+4) Superchargers and Turbochargers

 Adding a supercharger or turbocharger is pretty straightforward, but will likely require a customized kit.
 The purpose of superchargers and turbos, also referred to as forced induction, is to increase the amount of air entering into an engine.
 There are three main types of belt-driven superchargers: Centrifugal, twin-screw, and roots, and they push compressed air into the engine.
 Turbochargers operate similarly, but are powered by exhaust gasses rather than a serpentine belt.